brandonroberts/angular/aio/content/getting-started/index.md

 Recall that we're going to use routing for the product list area of the app.
 So, we'll replace the product list view with a router outlet.
-To do that, open `app.component.html` and replace `app-product-list` with `routeroutlet`.
+To do that, open `app.component.html` and replace `app-product-list` with `router-outlet`.

 <code-example header="src/app/app.component.html (Router outlet)" path="getting-started/src/app/app.component.html">
 </code-example>

-Now the router is both ready to listen for changes in the browser URL, and it has a place to display the requested component.
+Now the router is both ready to listen for changes in the browser URL, and it has a place to display the requested component(s).
+Where the product list component was rendered previously, nothing appears.
+The router doesn't know which component to place beneath the router outlet until you define some routes for it to match against the browser URL.

 ### Create a route that shows product list